A Few Moments with Joni Mitchell

 John Prine – You Got Gold

-I’m in the John Prine state of mind.
+I’m in a John Prine state of mind.

 Non-parents have already moved on to the next web site, but you parents know how it is – those spontaneous moments out of nowhere where your child can somehow convince you – just with an expression or a gleam in her eye – that all is right with this world.
 Escapism in its purest, most innocent (not to mention healthiest) form.